 3. Your application is denied, in which case you will receive a letter from USCIS stating this decision and your options.
 If you believe you deserved to be approved for U.S. citizenship, you may file an appeal (request a hearing with a USCIS officer) within 30 days of receiving the denial letter.
 USCIS will then schedule a hearing within 180 days.
 If the USCIS officer denies your application after the hearing and you still believe you deserve approval, you can request to have a U.S. district court review your case.

 To prevent this process from dragging on (and your application from being denied), it’s important to adequately prepare for the citizenship interview and exam.
-It’s also critical to provide all of the information that USCIS needs in a timely fashion.
+It’s also critical to provide all of the information that USCIS requests in a timely fashion.

 Taking the Oath of Allegiance and receiving your Certificate of Naturalization

-In many cases, your Oath of Allegiance ceremony will also take place on the same day as your interview and exam, assuming your application is approved.
+In many cases, your Oath of Allegiance ceremony will take place on the same day as your interview and exam, assuming your application is approved.
 Otherwise, USCIS will schedule it about two to six weeks later.
 You’ll receive a letter (Form N-445, officially called the “Notice of Naturalization Oath Ceremony”) with the date, time, and location of the next available ceremony.
 You’ll receive your Certificate of Naturalization — and in some cases be able to register to vote — at the same location after taking the Oath.

 If you can’t make it to your Oath of Allegiance ceremony, you must return the notice to your local USCIS office, along with a letter requesting a new date and explaining why you cannot make it on the original date.
 Failing to appear more than once for your naturalization ceremony may lead to a denial of your application.